 Please ensure Javascript is enabled for purposes of website accessibility

-The Jackson Hole Economic Symposium this week is a high-profile opportunity for Jerome Powell to set the market’s expectations.
+The Jackson Hole Economic Symposium next week is a high-profile opportunity for Kevin Warsh to set the market’s expectations.
 Here’s what you need to know.

 Jackson Hole Sign pointing to Jackson Hole, Wyoming

-The Jackson Hole Economic Symposium, which runs from August 21 – 23 and is capped off with a speech by Fed Chair Jerome Powell on Friday morning, is drawing a disproportionate amount of attention this year.
+The Jackson Hole Economic Symposium, which runs from August 27 – 29 and is capped off with a speech by new Fed Chair Kevin Warsh on Friday morning, is drawing a disproportionate amount of attention this year.

-The Kansas City Fed kicked off its annual symposium with a session on agricultural trade in 1978 in Kansas City, MO.; it wouldn’t move to Jackson Hole until 1982, and it wasn’t particularly relevant (at least as far as investors are concerned) until the late 2000s with former Chair Ben Bernanke and the implementation of Quantitative Easing in response to the Great Financial Crisis.
+The Kansas City Fed kicked off its annual symposium with a session on agricultural trade in 1978 in Kansas City, MO; it wouldn’t move to Jackson Hole until 1982, and it wasn’t particularly relevant (at least as far as investors are concerned) until the late 2000s with former Chair Ben Bernanke at the helm and the implementation of Quantitative Easing in response to the Great Financial Crisis.

 QE and the associated liquidity surge have been, in my view, a core contributor to the secular bull market that investors have been enjoying for the last decade-plus.